 I like face-to-face feedback.
 For me, both as a mentor giving feedback and as an author receiving it, having a conversation where both parties discuss the story and how to develop it is much better than receiving an email with a list of things to change.
 So expect phone or video calls!

 I know that when giving feedback the most important thing is to recognise where the heart of the story lies for you as the writer, and to help you write the best version of that story.
 I think identifying a story's strengths is just as useful as discussing areas for development.

 The mentoring I provide really depends on where your manuscript is at, but we’ll start with the big, plot/structure/character-arc stuff, work our way towards line edits and see how far we get.

-I’m represented by Lauren Gardner and my MG novel about video games and bullying won the United Agents/Bath Spa prize for most promising writing for young people.
-I worked for two years writing chapter books for educational publisher Twinkl.
+My debut MG novel, Emmy Levels Up, is about a girl who beats her bullies with the skills she’s learnt from videogames.
+It comes out on April 1st 2021 with Oxford University Press and won the 2017 United Agents/Bath Spa prize for most promising writing for young people.
+I also worked for two years writing chapter books for educational publisher Twinkl.

 I have taught creative writing for over ten years and recently completed the Bath Spa MA in Writing for Young People, which placed a lot of emphasis on both giving and receiving feedback through workshops.
 This was a fabulous experience and really gave me a better understanding of how to feed back effectively.
-I also participate in a monthly SCBWI critique group.
+I now participate in a regular SCBWI critique group.

 What I expect from you